-Artemis plans to focus on advancing the Blackwater Gold Mine to development and into production and will use its working capital to carry out such activities.
+Artemis plans to focus on the ramp up of production at the Blackwater Gold Mine and use its working capital to carry out future development activities.
 However, Artemis may require additional funds to further such activities.
 To obtain such funds, Artemis may sell additional securities including, but not limited to, its Common Shares or some form of convertible security, the effect of which could result in a substantial dilution of the equity interests of Artemis' shareholders.